“Am I gay?”

 📊 Factual Insight

-According to a 2023 Pew Research study, nearly 27% of Gen Z in India report actively questioning their sexuality, and over 60% say they prefer fluid or evolving identities over fixed labels.
+Recent global research suggests that a growing number of Gen Z individuals report questioning their sexuality and preferring fluid or evolving identities over fixed labels.

 Take a Step — Not a Leap